 - Book the professionals that are going to work on your wedding day.

 - Book a Videographer.
 The difference between photographers and videographers is that most of the time you’ll be interacting with the first one.
 The videographer will be recording most actions without a lot of input in most cases.
 There are some exceptions and some videographers who like to coordinate the whole wedding.
 Feel free to hire the one that matches your needs.
+We offer videography as well, and while our videographer will be absolutely silent throughout the day, he knows exactly what looks best on our Wedding Videos.

 - Book a Wedding DJ if you want to use your own, or if your venue doesn’t provide one.
 A professional DJ can make a huge difference when it’s time to get your guests on the dance floor.
 Some of the best in the area are GCStar, Mannia, Eventos FJ and Friends Events.